Protect Your Organization From BEC Attacks

 The Solution – Agari Enterprise Protect

-Agari Enterprise Protect is used by leading Fortune 1000 companies to proactively protect their enterprises and employees from costly BEC attacks that result in financial damage and compromised employee personal information.
+Agari Enterprise Protect is used by leading Fortune 1000 companies to proactively combat business email compromise and protect their enterprises and employees from costly attacks that result in financial damage and compromised employee personal information.

 Unlike other solutions that attempt to detect malicious content or use basic authentication mechanisms, Enterprise Protect leverages comprehensive insight into sender identities.
 By applying expert systems and machine learning to develop and apply trust and authenticity models, it identifies, isolates and stops email attacks that rely on identity deception.

-These models are driven by the Agari Email Trust Platform™, the only solution that verifies trusted email identities based on insight into 10 billion emails per day.
+These models are driven by the Agari Email Trust Platform™, the only solution that verifies trusted email identities based on insight into over 2 trillion emails every year.